Ericonaldo/ILSwiss/README.md

 Before running, assign important log and output paths in `\rlkit\launchers\common.py` (There is an example file show necessary variables).

-Their are simple multiple processing shcheduling (we use multiple processing to clarify it with multi-processing since it only stars many independent sub-process without communication) for simple hyperparameter grid search.
+Their are simple multiple processing shcheduling (we use multiple processing to clarify it with multi-processing since it only starts many independent sub-process without communication) for simple hyperparameter grid search.

 The main entry is **run_experiments.py**, with the assigned experiment yaml file in `\exp_specs`:
 `python run_experiment.py -g 0 -e your_yaml_path` or `CUDA_VISIBLE_DEVICES=0 python run_experiment.py -e your_yaml_path`.